 The life and death of these martyrs is only a shining example for the millions of workers, giving them zeal to continue with iron will and inexorably the struggle for freedom.

 The slaves fight against the masters!
 Oppression?
 Torture?
 Death?
-Reign of terror of the master?

-The wheels of time cannot be stayed, cannot be stopped.
+The wheels of time cannot be stayed, cannot be

 The millions of slaves gather under new battle